alexkernphysiker/JPET-Model-scintillator-plate/README.md

 https://github.com/alexkernphysiker/SiPhmMatrix.git

 model.phm.edged.cpp - model of scintillator plate with four edges covered with hamamatsu silicon photosensors.
 Calculation is performed for testing spatial resolution of such detector.

-model.phm.flat.cpp - model of scintillator plate with four edges and one side covered with hamamatsu silicon photosensors.
-Calculation is performed for testing spatial resolution of such detector.